dennisjbell/redmine/HABITAT.md

 Under the `railsapp` service, we specify the port mapping of 8000:8000 which maps the localhost's port 8000 to the container's port 8000, where the rails app is running.
-We also specify the `command`, which is actually the argument to the docker entrypoint `./init.sh`.
+We also specify the `command`, which is actually the argument to the Docker entrypoint `./init.sh`.
 These options will get passed to the hab sup command through that entrypoint and specify the consumer/provider relationship between the railsapp and db.